IBM-Automation-SPGI/apic-pot-v3/Event-EndPoint/lab1/ReadMe.md

     ![](../images/apic12.png)

-1. There is not much to review in here so go ahead and select the **Develop APIs and products** from the icon on the left side of the screen.
+1. Take a moment to review the elements in the Async API definition.
+Then go ahead and select the **Develop APIs and products** from the icon on the left side of the screen.

     ![](../images/apic13.png)